 }

 Java provides ready-made thread pools through the Executors class.
-There are three main types.
+Here are the main types.

 1. Fixed Thread Pool